eloquently/react-blackjack/instructions.md

 The first step is to create the `reducer` function.
 This function will take two arguments: the current state and the desired action.
 It will return the new state after performing the action.

+### Simple Actions

 The first action we want to build is the `SETUP_GAME` action.
 When the reducer receives a `SETUP_GAME`, it should set up the deck and hands for the player and dealer.
-Let's write a test for this.
+Let's write a test for this:

 ```js
 // test/reducer_spec.js